yagmurx/VigenereCipher/README.txt

       P = (S-K) mod26

 Why mod26?
-Because English Aphabet has 26 characther, if we want to make a Turkish Vigenere Chiper, we should use mod29 for this step.
+Because English Aphabet has 26 characther, if we want to make a Turkish Vigenere Cipher, we should use mod29 for this step.
 Hence mod26 ‘S’ is always has an alphabet index.

 Also I made an inovation in this code.
 Normally if your word has 12 character and your keyword has only 5, you must write this for 2+ 2/5 times.
 However I added a mod code for this problem, one time writing is enough now.

 *****User Guide*****
 Our only limitation is size of sentence.
-It is 50 but it will increase easily (with define limit code) For Vigenere Chiper there are only two input
+It is 50 but it will increase easily (with define limit code) For Vigenere Cipher there are only two input
     • Password
     • Key word
 and only one output